 Official https://soupmam.com/wa/

-The festival consists of daytime and evening performances.
+The festival consists of a matinee and an evening performance.

-A special value through ticket is also available for both the day and evening performances.
-Whether you are new to chamber music or already a chamber music lover, enjoy a day immersed in chamber music in Ginza.
+A value-packed all-access pass is also available, allowing you to enjoy both the matinee and evening performances.
+Whether you’re new to chamber music or already a lover of the genre, please enjoy a day of immersing yourself in chamber music in Ginza.

 Program